jellyfin/jellyfin-mpv-shim/README.md

 use mpv as the player, and updated to allow all features of the remote control api for video playback.

 The Jellyfin API client comes from [Jellyfin for Kodi](https://github.com/jellyfin/jellyfin-kodi/tree/master/jellyfin_kodi).
+The API client was originally forked for this project and is now a [separate package](https://github.com/iwalton3/jellyfin-apiclient-python).

 ## Linux Installation